arrudax/Libft/README.md

 ### Tests

-In this section, I highlight the importance of testing my library functions to ensure they work correctly.
-By implementing tests, I can verify the functionality across various scenarios.
+This section emphasizes the significance of testing my library functions to ensure their correctness.
+By implementing tests, I can validate functionality across a variety of scenarios.

 #### Setting Up Criterion for Testing